webman-php/webman-manual/resource/doc/en/components/validation.md

 ])->validate();
 ```

-The MIME type is guessed by reading the file content, which may differ from the client-provided MIME.
+MIME type is guessed by reading file content and may differ from the client-provided MIME.

 <a name="rule-mimes"></a>
 #### mimes:_foo_,_bar_,...

-The file's MIME type must correspond to the given extension:
+Validates that the file's MIME type corresponds to the given extension:

 ```php
 Validator::make($data, [